+D/5.
+DIPLOMA COURSE IN LAND SURVEYING

-An honours level course leading to a diploma in either Building Management or Quantity Surveying.
-The course is of four years' duration and designed to prepare students for Associateship of the Royal Institution of Chartered Surveyors, The Institute of Building, The Building Surveyors' Institute, The Institute of Quantity Surveyors and the Incorporated Association of Architects and Surveyors.
+An honours level course leading to a Diploma in Land Surveying.
+The course is of four years' duration and designed to prepare students for Associateship of the Royal Institution of Chartered Surveyors.

+The second second second

-Subjects : First Year
+Subjects :